CyanoFresh/Links/README.md

 Links.solomaha.me
 ============================

 URL Shortener built on Yii2 Framework with Material Design Lite.
-It's my personal pet-project
+It's my personal pet-project.

+Tests are outdated!
+Don't use it.
+Or write new for me :)

 DIRECTORY STRUCTURE
 -------------------